 The Brandeis Advantage

-Brandeis University, the youngest major private research university in the United States, is recognized for its academic excellence and commitment to social justice.
+Brandeis University, a private research university in the United States, is recognized for its academic excellence and commitment to social justice.
 Brandeis has especially strong programs in the life sciences, history, economics, business and other fields.

 A Remarkable History

-The University’s 30,000 alumni include chief executives Leonard Asper (Canwest), Christie Hefner (Playboy) and Suk Won Kim (Ssangyong Group), bankers Barry Kaplan (Goldman Sachs) and Louis Perlmutter (Lazard Freres), journalists Thomas Friedman (New York Times), Walt Mossberg (Wall Street Journal) and Bill Schneider (CNN), and government leaders Nikolai Vassiliev (Deputy Prime Minister, Bulgaria) and Dimitrij Rupel (Minister of Foreign Affairs, Slovenia).
+The University’s 30,000 alumni include chief executives Leonard Asper (Anthem Media Group), Christie Hefner (Playboy) and Suk Won Kim (Ssangyong Group), bankers Barry Kaplan (Goldman Sachs) and Louis Perlmutter (Lazard Freres), journalists Thomas Friedman (New York Times), Walt Mossberg (Wall Street Journal) and Bill Schneider (CNN), and government leaders Nikolai Vassiliev (Deputy Prime Minister, Bulgaria) and Dimitrij Rupel (Minister of Foreign Affairs, Slovenia).

-Brandeis has 3200 undergraduate and 1100 graduate students.
-Its 499-member faculty includes former labor secretary Robert Reich, historian David Hackett Fischer, three MacArthur “genius” award winners, and 30 members of leading scientific academies.
-Brandeis is ranked 31st among US universities in US News and World Report, and 9th in a study by Graham and Diamond (The Rise of American Research Universities) based on quantitative measures of the impact of faculty research.
+Brandeis has approximately 3,600 undergraduate and 2,100 graduate students.
+Its 504-member faculty includes former labor secretary Robert Reich, historian David Hackett Fischer, three MacArthur “genius” award winners, and 30 members of leading scientific academies.
+Brandeis is ranked 35th among US universities in US News and World Report, and 9th in a study by Graham and Diamond (The Rise of American Research Universities) based on quantitative measures of the impact of faculty research.

-We occupy 96 buildings on an attractive 235-acre campus.
-Landmarks include a one-million-volume library (Goldfarb), an outstanding sports complex (Ford), a new campus center (Shapiro), a celebrated museum of modern art (Rose) and a theater (Spingold).
+Brandeis occupies 96 buildings on an attractive 235-acre campus.
+Landmarks include a one-million-volume library (Goldfarb), an outstanding sports complex (Gosman), a new campus center (Shapiro), a celebrated museum of modern art (Rose) and a theater (Spingold).
 Brandeis is located in suburban Boston and is connected to Boston and Cambridge by a 20-minute train ride.

-Boston has been called one of the most livable cities in America.
-This reputation is enjoyed by 600,000 residents in Boston’s twenty diverse neighborhoods – and another 3.5 million in the wider metropolitan area – as well as 250,000 students in its nearly three dozen colleges and universities.
+Boston is known as one of the most vibrant, student-friendly cities in America with more than 600,000 people in its twenty diverse neighborhoods – another 3.5 million in the wider metropolitan area – as well as 250,000 students at its nearly three dozen colleges and universities.
 So, what exactly is this reputation based on?

-Is it that, despite its rich history, Boston remains a youthful city, and a center of contemporary culture?
-Is it the combination of skyscrapers in the financial district with brick row houses in the Back Bay?
-Or is it trendy shopping on Newbury Street, or bustling ethnic neighborhoods such as the Italian North End and Chinatown?
+It is that despite its rich history, Boston remains a youthful city and a center of contemporary culture.
+It is it’s combination of skyscrapers in the financial district with brick row houses in the Back Bay and the trendy shopping on Newbury Street, coupled with the vibrant ethnic neighborhoods in the Italian North End and Chinatown.

-Public transportation allows IBS students to reach most parts of the city.
-Boston is also the gateway to the many vacation opportunities of New England, from sandy beaches on the Atlantic coast to nearby mountains for hiking and skiing.
-The bottom line: No matter what IBS students are looking for in Boston, this city has it all.
+Public transportation allows students to easily access most parts of the city.
+Boston also presents a gateway to the many vacation opportunities of New England – from the sandy beaches of Cape Cod to nearby mountains for hiking and skiing.
+No matter what students are looking for, Boston has it all.